sawatzkylindsey/workbench/documentation.md

 Each focus progressess a timeline where the timestep $$t+1$$ is derived from $$t$$.

 First, and intermediate weight $$\widetilde{w}$$ is calculated.
-Depending on the kind of graph metric selected (forthcoming), applying focus will update the node weights according the following formula.
+Depending on the kind of [graph metric](#Graph-Metrics) selected, applying focus will update the node weights according the following formula.

 $$\widetilde{w}_n^{t+1} = w_n^t + M_n$$